zflohr/ohio-state-university/low-level-programming/lab-1/README.md

-# Lab 1: GCC, GDB, Make, stdio.h
+# Lab 1: Introduction to GCC, GDB, Make, and stdio.h

 The purpose of this lab was to become familiar with the GNU project C and C++ compiler (GCC), the GNU debugger (GDB), GNU Make, and makefiles.